vishaalpal/aws_terraform_modular_infra/README.md

 * Subnet

 NOTE:
-Modify the *providers.tf* file to use your own AWS credentials file, more info on that here - https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html
+Modify the *providers.tf* file to use your own AWS credentials file, more info on that [here](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html)